traildb/traildb/doc/docs/api.md

 * `cursor` cursor handle.
 * `filter` filter handle.

-Return 0 if successful or an error if this cursor does not support event filtering (`TDB_OPT_ONLY_DIFF_ITEMS` is enabled).
+Return 0 on success or an error if this cursor does not support event filtering (`TDB_OPT_ONLY_DIFF_ITEMS` is enabled).

 Note that this function borrows `filter` so it needs to stay alive as long